 The Magic of Life

-The woman in white faced the corner, to herself, manipulating playing cards in a way that could hypnotize an observer.
+The woman in white faced the corner, to herself, manipulating playing cards in a way that could hypnotize anyone observing.
 A time-out from the world.
 We had just walked into the NoMad hotel from another cold winter night in New York City, supplied with nothing more than instructions of showing up on time and finding a woman dressed in white.
 My friend who accompanied me stayed puzzled over the irregularity of our reservation.

 The secrecy of things simmered down when we reached an intimate room of tables, chairs, and a stage.
-Moody trip-hop music filled the air, candles sat lit on every table, house lights remained dim, decor antique.
+Moody trip-hop music filled the air, candles sat lit on every table, house lights remained dim, the decor was antique.
 Voices were kept to a minimum as the room slowly filled to capacity.
 A waiter assigned to us inquired about our choices from a small menu on our table.
 Soon enough, all was served and quiet.
 Ready.
 Everything turns dark.

 A lonely old man appears onstage.
 He sits to write out what seems to be a letter or journal entry.
 He then folds and seals the letter in an envelope before locking it in a box…a box he carries to an awaiting ladder in the center of the room.
 He climbs, suspends the box out openly by a chain, and leaves it.
 More mystery.
-The old man concluded his business by stepping behind a two way mirror before transforming into Dan White.
+The old man concluded his business by stepping behind a two-way mirror before transforming into Dan White.

 Dan White the magician.
 The magician at the NoMad.
 Seeing him isn’t simple.
 Tickets sell out in seconds for every performance months in advance.
 Every review about his show is nothing short than spectacular, incredible, mind-blowing and mesmerizing.
 I had to see him.
 We all did.
 And the performance just begun.